jchadwickerg/Supply-Chain-Metric/README.md

 # Supply-Chain-Metric
-STATISTICAL CALCUATIONS AND ECONOMIC ORDER UP-TO MODEL
+STATISTICAL CALCUATIONS to predict future inventory

 To predict future inventory levels, a forecast must be calculated to anticipate weekly sales demand volume.
 Once forecasted demand has been calculated, these values can be used to predict the quantity need to fulfill a given percent of business demand.
 Order Up-To Model Definitions
 Backorder = the total amount of demand that has not been satisfied within a given timeframe.
 All backorders are eventually filled, i.e no lost sales.
 Backorders are calculated as:
 BO = (Quantity ordered / Quantity shipped)
-Inventory level = On-hand inventory - BO.
+Inventory level = On-hand inventory - BO
 Inventory position = On-order inventory + Inventory level.
-On-order inventory = the number of units that have been ordered by Brightstar, but have not been received.
+On-order inventory = the number of units that have been ordered, but have not been received.
-On-hand inventory = number of units physically in stock Order up-to level (S) = maximum inventory position or target inventory level or base stock levels; i.e. do not exceed this number
+On-hand inventory = number of units physically in stock
-Service Level (SL) = percent of fulfilled client purchase orders during one time period.
+Order up-to level (S) = maximum inventory position or target inventory level or base stock levels; i.e. do not exceed this number   Service Level (SL) = percent of fulfilled client purchase orders during one time period.
 The following formula is used to calculate SL:
 SL = 1-(B /D)
-D = Customer demand per unit of time (e.g. one week) µ = Expected weekly demand for multiple units of time (e.g. four weeks) StDev = Standard deviation of weekly sales demand σ = Expected standard deviation of demand over future time interval Φ = Inverse cumulative density function of the Standard Normal Distribution
+D = Customer demand per unit of time (e.g. one week)
+µ = Expected weekly demand for multiple units of time (e.g. four weeks)
+StDev = Standard deviation of weekly sales demand σ = Expected standard deviation of demand over future time interval Φ = Inverse cumulative density function of the Standard Normal Distribution